 Final editing was done using Adobe Premiere and Lumertri Color for grading.
 For two shots where I needed to make the devil character's eyes red, I used Davinci Resolve.
 The motion tracking in Resolve is second to none.

 My first all animated video.
 Recently, I've been doing a lot more After Effects work and started experimenting with some visions I had for this song.
-The thumbnail image for the video was actually the first shit I animated.
-One thing led to another and I decided to go the entire song, which as it turned out, was the longest song on the record.
+The thumbnail image for the video was actually the first shot I animated.
+One thing led to another and I decided to do the entire song, which as it turned out, was the longest song on the record.
 It was a lot of work but well worth it.